cecil1527/dcs-scratchpad-auto-steerpoint-entry/README.md

-# A fork of DCS Scratchpad to support automatically entering the coordinates into an airframe.
+# DCS Scratchpad with automatic steerpoint entry

-I know others have made steerpoint entry using external programs, but I really liked how simple and elegant DCS Scratchpad was.
+I know others have made auto steerpoint entry programs, but they're external.
+I really liked how simple and elegant DCS Scratchpad was.
 It uses DCS's built-in UIs, no external program required.
 And I wanted to see if it was possible to do automatic steerpoint entry from it.
 Indeed it is.
 It got a little complicated since not all functionality is available from all lua environments, but ultimately it works!

 1. Only F-16, F-18, and Ah-64D are supported at the moment, but in theory any airframe can be added.

 1. Coordinates are done using regex.
-I include a scratchpad .txt file for each airframe supported, but these are *not* required to be used with the corresponding airframe, it's just a nice way to organize storing coordinates in the different formats each airframe needs.
-The actual coordinate entry uses regex to find coordinate information in the text file you currently have selected.
+I include a scratchpad \*.txt file for each airframe supported, but these are *not* required to be used with the corresponding airframe.
+It's just a nice way to organize storing coordinates in the different formats each airframe requires.
+The actual coordinate entry uses regex to find steerpoint information in the text file you currently have selected.

 ## Installation
 1. Dump the Scratchpad and Scripts folder into: `..\Saved Games\DCS`